Remember the days when desserts were simple? The most common choices were homemade pies, cakes, and cookies simple desserts with simple ingredients.

 - Beat the egg and water together and generously brush the tops of the pies.

 - Preheat oven to 400 degrees.
-While oven is preheating, place pies in freezer for about 15 minutes before baking.
+While oven is preheating, place pies in the freezer for about 15 minutes before baking.
 (This helps the pies keep their shape.)
 Remove from freezer and bake for 10-12 minutes.

 - Mix the powdered sugar with the lemon juice and drizzle onto slightly cooled pies.